Carbon Monoxide: A Deadly Poison and a Neurotransmitter

 Carbon monoxide and two other dangerous environmental gases—nitric oxide and hydrogen sulfide—are present in our bodies in very small quantities.
 These gases appear to play a vital role in a wide range of body processes.

 One process involving CO is the transfer of nerve impulses from one neuron, or nerve cell, to another.
-This transfer is called neurotransmission and is carried out by chemicals.
-The chemicals are known as neurotransmitters.
+This transfer is called neurotransmission and is carried out by chemicals known as neurotransmitters.
 Carbon monoxide, nitric oxide, and hydrogen sulfide are all neurotransmitters.
-They behave a little differently from other neurotransmitters, however.
+They behave a little differently from other chemicals in the category, however.

 Most neurotransmitters are stored in sacs called vesicles at the end of a neuron.
-The vesicles release their neurotransmitter molecules when a nerve impulse arrives.
+The vesicles release the chemicals when a nerve impulse arrives.
 The molecules travel across the gap that is present between neurons and bind to receptors on the membrane of a second neuron.
 Once this union takes place, a new nerve impulse is generated in the second neuron.
-Some neurotransmitters have the opposite effect and stop a new nerve impulse from being generated.
+Some neurotransmitters have the opposite effect and stop a new nerve impulse from being generated, however.

 Other Functions of CO